devpro/terraform-backend-mongodb/docs/usage.md

 ## Tenant authentication

 API calls are secured through tenant isolation and user authentication, which are stored in the MongoDB database.

-Users must be added to the database with this script:
+User password is encrypted.

+`tfbeadm` script is the easiest way to create the users correctly:

 ```bash
 curl -O https://raw.githubusercontent.com/devpro/terraform-backend-mongodb/refs/heads/main/scripts/tfbeadm